cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-subclasses-of/README.md

  * user has to select (part of) the name of class of interface for refactor to be suggested
  * prints the output at the end of current file with links to the exact position (ctrl-click will take you there)

+**Important** as noticed in the demo, if you select a class/interface with many subclasses (like EventEmitter) it will take some seconds to finish

 ![subclasses-of screencast WIP](doc-assets/screencast.gif)

 ## How to use: